eloyrobillard/rust-deps-bookkeeping/README.md

 ## Getting Started

-1. Download the package using `npm install git@github.ibm.com:ReaQta-Frontend/debs.git`
+1. Download the package using `npm i git@github.com:eloyrobillard/rust-deps-bookkeeping.git`
 2. Run with `npx debs`.
 This will display the help menu.

 ## Development Guides